exploreshaifali/exploreshaifali.github.io/_posts/24-8-2015-GSoC-application-for-systers-portal-meetup-feature.md

 For **chapter(local_meetup_group) organizer** following features are needed:

-    1. Submit Initial Request for new chapter(local_meetup_group) This is same as of 4th feature for Systers Admin.
+  - Submit Initial Request for new chapter(local_meetup_group)
+      *  This is same as of 4th feature for Systers Admin.
-    2. Manage chapter(local_meetup_group) profile
+  - Manage chapter(local_meetup_group) profile
-        As like a user can edit his profile in sysers_portal similarly organizers will be allowed to edit a chapters profile. template to edit similar to [syters_portal_users_edit page][6] form similar to [systers_portal_user_form][7]
+      *  As like a user can edit his profile in sysers_portal similarly organizers will be allowed to edit a chapters profile.
+      *  template to edit similar to [syters_portal_users_edit page][6]
+      *  form similar to [systers_portal_user_form][7]
-    3. Able to post new meetup
+  - Able to post new meetup
-        `post new meetup` button on organizer dashboard(template) a form than will need the entries that are in the meetup model.
+      *  `post new meetup` button on organizer dashboard(template)
+      *  a form than will need the entries that are in the meetup model.
-        On submitting form a new meetup get posted
+      *  On submitting form a new meetup get posted
-        A new page for recently posted meetup will get generated whose link will be available on Systers meetup page and that chapter page for which meetup is posted
+      *  A new page for recently posted meetup will get generated whose link will be available on Systers meetup page and that chapter page for which meetup is posted
-    4. Manage Meetup Profile
+  - Manage Meetup Profile
-        As like a user have option to edit his profile, similarly one `edit meetup profile` button will appear on organizer dashboard.
+      *  As like a user have option to edit his profile, similarly one `edit meetup profile` button will appear on organizer dashboard.
-        A new template and form for letting organizers edit meetup profile will need.
+      *  A new template and form for letting organizers edit meetup profile will need.
-        It will reside inside meetup app.
+      *  It will reside inside meetup app.
-    5. Identify all members as Systers or Guest Organizers will able to look at list of all those who are attending(or requested to attend) the coming meetup and in that list they can also see if a member is a Syster or a guest by a lable `S or G` respectively attached with each person's detail.
+  - Identify all members as Systers or Guest
+      *  Organizers will able to look at list of all those who are attending(or requested to attend) the coming meetup and in that list they can also see if a member is a Syster or a guest by a lable `S or G` respectively attached with each person's detail.
         Also organizers can look at list of only those women who are Systers and who are guest separately.
         Also whenever an organizer look at profile of any other member they will see if a person is a Syster or a guest.
         For this one check will be needed that the user is a SysterUser or not.
-    6. Able to manage local meetup logistics meetup logistics include - venue, volunteers(meetup members), sponsorship while adding new meetup or editing meetup profile, an organizer can alter/manage these things 7.Be notified of all incoming join requests and Approve all Meetup join requests A meetup page is visible to everyone, a visitor/guest can look it, and also request for attending the meetup.
+  - Able to manage local meetup logistics
+      *  meetup logistics include - venue, volunteers(meetup members), sponsorship
+      *  while adding new meetup or editing meetup profile, an organizer can alter/manage these things
+  - Be notified of all incoming join requests and Approve all Meetup join requests
+      *  A meetup page is visible to everyone, a visitor/guest can look it, and also request for attending the meetup.
-        A button on meetup page for visitors to request to attend the meetup Using notification app all organizers get notified for a new request for joining meetup and they can respond on it.
+      *  A button on meetup page for visitors to request to attend the meetup
+      *  Using notification app all organizers get notified for a new request for joining meetup and they can respond on it.
-        Accordingly visitors will get notification as per organizer respond.
+      *  Accordingly visitors will get notification as per organizer respond.
-    8. Manage discussion
+  - Manage discussion
-        Discussions can be allowed at chapters page as well as on each coming meetup page.
+      *  Discussions can be allowed at chapters page as well as on each coming meetup page.
-        Very similar to comments in blog app of systers_portal.
+      *  Very similar to comments in blog app of systers_portal.

  For **chapter(local_meetup_group )members** following features are needed:

-  1. Edit Profile
+  -  Edit Profile
       Being a Syster member they are allowed to edit their profile.
-  2. Post to Discussion area
+  -  Post to Discussion area
       chapter members will have privilege to post of discussion area, like any other Syster member is allowed to comment on blog.
-  3. Invite a guest to meetup
+  -  Invite a guest to meetup
       by clicking on "invite guest" button on meetup page, members are allowed to add details of guest they want to invite organizers will get a notification using notification app if organizer approved the request, guest will get notification

 For **guests/visitors** following features are needed:

-  1. Edit Profile
+  -  Edit Profile
       This can be implemented in similar manner as systers_portal users edit profile work, with only difference of model.
-  2. View Discussion area
+  -  View Discussion area
       As like other systers members they are also allowed to view discussion area

 ###List of templates